Submultiplicative norms and filtrations on section rings: Study of the set of submultiplicative norms

 Assume now for simplicity that $L$ is very ample and all the multiplication maps are surjective.
 Let $N_1$ be a norm on $H^0(X, L)$.
-By the surjectivity of the multiplication maps, we endow $H^0(X, L^k)$ with the norms $N_k^{\pi} = [N_1 \otimes_{\pi} \cdots \otimes_{\pi} N_1]$ and $N_k^{\epsilon} = [N_1 \otimes_{\epsilon} \cdots \otimes_{\epsilon} N_1]$, where the tensor powers are repeated $k$ times.
+By the surjectivity of the multiplication maps, we endow $H^0(X, L^{\otimes k})$ with the norms $N_k^{\pi} = [N_1 \otimes_{\pi} \cdots \otimes_{\pi} N_1]$ and $N_k^{\epsilon} = [N_1 \otimes_{\epsilon} \cdots \otimes_{\epsilon} N_1]$, where the tensor powers are repeated $k$ times.
 We denote by $N^{\pi} = \sum N_k^{\pi}$ and $N^{\epsilon} = \sum N_k^{\epsilon}$ the induced graded norms on $R(X, L)$.
+According to (\ref{eq_reform_subm_cond}), the norm $N^{\pi}$ is the biggest submultiplicative norm on $R(X, L)$, coinciding with $N_1$ on $H^0(X, L)$.
 Next result, established in Sections \ref{sect_norm_proj} and \ref{sec_norm_poly_big}, lies in the core of our approach to the proofs of Theorems \ref{thm_char} and \ref{thm_char2}. \begin{thm} The norms $N^{\pi}$, $N^{\epsilon}$ and ${\rm{Ban}}^{\infty}(FS(N_1))$ are equivalent. \end{thm} \begin{rem} In \cite[Theorem 4.18]{FinSecRing}, we established a similar statement, where we assumed that $N_1$ is Hermitian and projective/injective tensor norms were replaced by the Hermitian tensor norm.
 Since according to Lemma \ref{lem_inj_proj_bnd_nntr}, the Hermitian tensor norm is pinched between the injective and projective tensor norms, Theorem \ref{thm_induc} refines \cite[Theorem 4.18]{FinSecRing}.
 The Hermitian assumption in \cite{FinSecRing} simplified substantially the proof, as it allowed us to do explicit calculations on the projective space, see \cite[the first part of the proof of Theorem 4.18]{FinSecRing}.
 Circumventing these calculations is exactly the content of Section \ref{sec_norm_poly_big} of this article. \end{rem} To establish Theorem \ref{thm_char}, recall the following basic lemma. \begin{lem} The sequence of Fubini-Study metrics $FS(N_k)$, $k \in \nat^*$, is submultiplicative for any submultiplicative graded norm $N = \sum N_k$.
 In particular, by Fekete's lemma, the sequence of metrics $FS(N_k)^{\frac{1}{k}}$ on $L$ converges, as $k \to \infty$, to a (possibly only bounded from above and even null) upper semi-continuous metric, which we denote by $FS(N)$.
 We, moreover, have

 If $N$ is bounded, then $FS(N)_*$ is a regularizable from above psh metric.
 If $FS(N)$ is lower semi-continuous and everywhere non-null, the convergence is uniform and $FS(N)$ is psh. \end{lem} \begin{proof} The first part follows easily from Lemma \ref{lem_fs_inf_d}.
 The second part follows from Lemma \ref{lem_fs_inf_d} and some classical results, cf. \cite[Proposition I.4.24]{DemCompl}.
 The third part is a consequence of the well-known subadditive analogue of Dini's theorem and a statement asserting that a pointwise limit of subadditive sequence of continuous functions is upper semi-continuous, cf. \cite[Appendix A]{FinSecRing}. \end{proof} \begin{proof}[Proof of Theorem \ref{thm_char}.]
 Let us fix $\epsilon > 0$.
 By our assumption on the continuity of $FS(N)$ and Lemma \ref{lem_fs_dini}, there is $k_0 \in \nat$, such that for any $k \geq k_0$, we have